Homeless Assistance & Support Services

-- Young Adult Program (YAP) -We provide scattered site permanent supportive housing for severely mentally ill young adults.
+- Permanent Housing for Young Adults (PHYA) -We provide scattered site permanent supportive housing for severely mentally ill young adults.

 - Scattered Apartment Sites with Support Services-Our staff provide on-site support services for homeless adults with severe mental disabilities in apartments located throughout the county.

 Serving chronically homeless adults and families with an adult in the household struggling with severe mental disability (49 households)

 Team–based intensive recovery services focused on adults who have a severe mental illness and are currently homeless.